by Tracy Johnson

-There is no perceptual research to calm the insanity.
+There is no perceptual research to calm insanity.
 It was slashed from the budget long ago by the parent company.
 So the market manager decides that the morning talent is the problem.
 And everyone on the management team has an opinion.:

 A sure way to break something is pounding it with a hammer.
 If it wasn’t broken before, it will be now.

-So, after a series of meetings, the talent is confused, their confidence shaken to the core.
+So, after a series of meetings, the talent is confused, their confidence is shaken to the core.
 They have no idea what’s “real”, but they know that nobody is happy with them.
 They obsess about the ratings, even though the results were determined weeks ago and there’s nothing they can do about the past.

-In fact, it appears our direct competitor has lost quarter-hours too.
+It appears our direct competitor has lost quarter-hours too.
 Still, chasing the competition around the format clock makes them feel better.
 It gives them the illusion that they’re doing something.

 Oh, and they can announce to the staff that they’ve “fixed” the problems.
 They’re doing the ratings freak out, and everyone on the staff knows it.
 And nobody believes the “problems” are fixed.

-Meanwhile the show begins to doubt their ability.
+Meanwhile, the show begins to doubt their ability.
 They are second-guessing everything they do.
 Now a tension comes through on the air in subtle ways.
 It’s not as loose or free-flowing as it was.

 The difference is that the kid could study more and earn positive results.
-The morning show could work harder too, but still has to hope the meters fall into the right hands.
+The morning show could work harder too but still has to hope the meters fall into the right hands.
 It’s like hoping they hold a winning lottery ticket.